Meet Our Staff

 After working for the Bureau, Loren served as a clinician with IDEC, a company dedicated to the assessment and evaluation of individuals with IDD.
 For several years under the clinical supervision of a psychologist, Loren traveled to over 30 counties in Indiana to conduct in-depth evaluations that outlined individuals’ functional abilities, as well as their developmental, social, educational, vocational, residential, and medical histories.
 Following his work with IDEC, Loren served as a director of two supported living programs in central and southern Indiana before joining Sweet's team.
 He holds Qualified Intellectual Disability Professional (QIDP) status in Indiana.

 Loren is a fierce advocate for those with disabilities and believes in an approach to services that truly helps those with IDD lead the most independent life possible.
 Loren notes that one of the things he has noticed since the beginning of his career is that too often individuals with IDD and other disabilities are left out of the planning of policies and services that impact every aspect of their life.
 He is a firm believer in the "Nothing About Us Without Us" rallying cry of the disability rights movement.
-He likes reading, cooking, camping, hiking, and playing music in my spare time.
+He likes reading, cooking, camping, hiking, and playing music in his spare time.

 Loren can be reached at